 Ditches and seepage collections ponds will be placed around the MRA to capture runoff and seepage for water management and monitoring of runoff quality.
-The collected water will be directed to seepage collection ponds and then pumped to the mine water pond.
-The system will be designed to collect the average annual precipitation seepage and runoff, with storage capacity to allow for pumping water to the mine water pond and then to the ore processing plant and / or polishing pond under all climatic conditions.
+The collected water will be directed to seepage collection ponds and then pumped to the polishing pond.
+The system will be designed to collect the average annual precipitation seepage and runoff, with storage capacity to allow for pumping water to the polishing pond.